-- b) Press the Menu Select button directly below Sel to confirm the displayed zone. - c) Press the PTT button to transmit on the displayed zone channel.

-- Select a zone via the radio menu Zone: - a) (or) to Zone and press the Menu Select button directly below Zone. - b) ▲ or to the required zone, or use the keypad to enter the zone number.
-If the zone number entered is unprogrammed, the display shows Invalid entry.
-Repeat this step. - c) Press the Menu Select button directly below Sel to confirm the displayed zone. - d) Press the PTT button to transmit on the displayed zone channel. - Select a zone via the radio menu ZnUp or ZnDn: - a) for to ZnUp or ZnDn. - b) Press and hold the Menu Select button directly below ZnUp or ZnDn until the required zone appears.

-Positions of ZnUp and ZnDn on the display may differ each time you release the Menu Select button.
-Read carefully before you press.

-c) Press the PTT button to transmit on the displayed zone channel.
+- b) Press the PTT button to transmit on the displayed zone channel. - Select a zone via the radio menu Zone: - a) or to Zone and press the Menu Select button directly below Zone. - b) ightharpoonup or ightharpoonup to the required zone. - c) Press the Menu Select button directly below Sel to confirm the displayed zone. - d) Press the PTT button to transmit on the displayed zone channel. - Select a zone via the radio menu ZnUp or ZnDn: - a) or to ZnUp or ZnDn. - b) Press and hold the Menu Select button directly below ZnUp or ZnDn until the required zone appears. - Positions of ZnUp and ZnDn on the display may differ each time you release the Menu Select button.
+Read carefully before you press. - c) Press the PTT button to transmit on the displayed zone channel.